 Opsfile

-Like make, but for common live ops commands
+Like make, but for common live-ops commands

 Create an Opsfile.
 Run ops prod rollback-cluster.
-Go back to sleep.
+Go back to sleep. (or just have claude do it)

 $ ops prod tail-logs